Now Taking Deposits for 2026 Spring, Summer, Fall and Winter Puppies. Call Us: (865) 679-4569

 • Gut-soothing supports like slippery elm and marshmallow root to protect and repair the lining

-• Fermented foods providing natural probiotics
+• Fermented foods provide natural probiotics

-• Organ meats offering species-appropriate, nutrient-dense nutrition
+• Organ meats offer species-appropriate, nutrient-dense nutrition

 What to Expect

 Every dog is different.
 What works for one may need adjustment for another based on breed, age, health history, and individual responses.
+At Cavachon by Design, we understand how important it is to tailor support to each dog’s unique biology rather than taking a one-size-fits-all approach, and that is why our Cavachon puppies are healthy and happy.

 This foundation sets the stage for everything that follows.